Learn how to determine your Google Grants eligibility and get started with the program.

 • Potential for online donations, volunteer sign-ups, event registrations, and email list subscriptions.

 Depending on your exact Google Ad Grants management strategy, you can use your ads to achieve nearly any goal you have in mind.
-With a bit of creativity and a ton of research, the options are endless!
+With a bit of creativity and research, the options are endless!

-The bottom line: Google Ad Grants is a highly profitable marketing tool that almost all nonprofits can take advantage of with very low risk.
-Through this program, you can put your name in front of thousands (if not millions) of new eyes every day—why wouldn’t you take advantage of that?
+The bottom line: Google Ad Grants is a highly profitable marketing tool that almost all nonprofits can leverage with very low risk.
+Through this program, you can put your name in front of thousands of new eyes every day—why wouldn’t you take advantage of that?

-Google Ad Grants can be an exceptional resource for many nonprofits, but it’s important to know that not all organizations can take advantage of this program.
+The program can be an exceptional resource for many nonprofits, but it’s important to know that not all organizations are eligible for Google Grants.

 Specifically, the following types of nonprofits are automatically ineligible for Google Grants: